Mark Roman | May 4, 2022 | Florida Law

 Florida wildlife law divides non-domestic animals into three classes.
 Florida prohibits individuals from owning and possessing Class I animals as pets.
 But the state allows people to have Class II and III animals as pets.

 Sloths fall into Class III.
+So, is it legal to own a sloth?
 As long as you obtain a license, you can own and possess a sloth in your home.

 Below are some laws and regulations that govern exotic pet ownership in Florida and who bears liability for exotic pet attacks.